pic pic

 Remark

-As an illustration, below we create a vector y that contains the minimum and maximum of the vector x.
+The examples below demonstrate this approach.
+It constructs a vector y that contains the minimum and maximum of a vector x.

 x = [-100, 2, 4, 100]